Deepanshu-beep/PeerReviewAnalysis/README.md

 Scrape ICLR reviews and papers from Openreview and rename combine them in a folder in the following format:

-reviews.json  : Corresponding to reviews of a paper reviews.paper.pdf : Paper corresponding to the review above
+reviews.json  : Corresponding to reviews of a paper \n reviews.paper.pdf : Paper corresponding to the review above